-See the UK Government's technical notice on trading with the EU if there's no Brexit withdrawal agreement: http://www.gov.uk/government/publications/trading-with-the-eu-if-theres-no-brexit-deal
+See the UK Government's technical notice on trading with the EU if there's a no deal Brexit: http://www.gov.uk/government/publications/trading-with-the-eu-if-theres-no-brexit-deal

-See the UK Government's technical notice on exporting controlled goods if there's no Brexit withdrawal agreement: http://www.gov.uk/government/publications/exporting-controlled-goods-if-theres-no-brexit-deal
+See the UK Government's technical notice on exporting controlled goods if there's a no deal Brexit: https://www.gov.uk/guidance/exporting-controlled-goods-after-eu-exit

-If the UK leaves the EU on 29 March 2019 without a deal there'll be changes to how businesses trading in excise goods (alcohol, tobacco and certain oils) move and declare these goods.
+If the UK leaves the EU without a deal there'll be changes to how businesses trading in excise goods (alcohol, tobacco and certain oils) move and declare these goods.
 Businesses would no longer be able to use the Excise Movement Control System (EMCS) to move excise duty-suspended goods to the UK from the EU: https://www.gov.uk/guidance/moving-and-declaring-excise-goods-in-the-event-the-uk-leaves-the-eu-with-no-deal

 In April 2019, UK Government and the European Union reached an agreement on a six month extension to Article 50.
 During this time, the UK will remain as a member of the EU.
 Therefore the UK will continue to use TRACES and your business should continue to raise import notifications in the way you do currently.